-Many TGCT patients change components of their diet and/or take supplements to improve overall health, well-being, and systemic inflammation.
+Many patients with TGCT change components of their diet and/or take supplements to improve overall health, well-being, and systemic inflammation.
 While high anti-inflammatory diets and supplements can be used to aid in overall health, it is important to note that these changes may not impact the disease itself or symptoms associated with TGCT.
-Please Note: Dietary supplements are not approved by the FDA and cannot claim any treatment to specific diseases.
+Please Note: Dietary supplements are not approved by the FDA and cannot claim ago treat any specific diseases.
 It's important to consult with your healthcare provider prior to taking any supplements as they can impact other medicines you may be on and come with side effects.

 One of the most common dietary supplements is turmeric.
 Turmeric is a spice that is part of the ginger family.
 Curcumin is the active ingredient within the spice that has anti-inflammatory, anti-microbial, anti-mutagenic, and anti-oxidant properties that has been used for thousands of years (1,2,3).
 Although turmeric has been around for a century, within the last two decades, it has been the subject of extensive research.
 Curcumin has been implicated in health benefits for the kidneys (4), pain (5), and anti-inflammatory conditions (6).
 Majority of the implicated health benefits can be attributed to the anti-inflammatory and anti-oxidant properties (7).